 All types of dogs at any age can be assisted by behavioural work although sometimes the answer lies in being able to manage a behavioural issue in the best way possible.
 However the sooner a dog receives help the probability of removing the unwanted behaviour and replacing it with behaviour that is more acceptable greatly increases.
 In other words, whilst almost all unwanted behaviours can be improved upon; those caught quickly tend to have a

 All sorts of behaviour can be helped including (but not limited to):

 - Puppy training (pre puppy class) and associated learning

-- Leash work
+- Leash work and recall